Last updated: February 2, 2026

 8. Future Trends of Integrated Circuit Cards

-• Biometric ICCs: The next generation of physical cards is integrating fingerprint sensors directly onto the card.
-This adds a powerful layer of security, as the card won’t authorize a payment without a biometric match.
+• Biometric Payment Cards: The next generation of ICCs integrates a fingerprint sensor directly onto the card body.
+This eliminates the need for PINs and raises the spending limit, as the card will not authorize a payment without a biometric match from the owner.

 Its main purpose is to provide high security and advanced functions.
 The chip securely stores and processes data, which is much safer than a magnetic stripe for tasks like payments, identification, and network access.